systemsecologygroup/InsidePhy/README.md

-# insidephy: Inter- and intraspecific Size Diversity of Phytoplankton
+# insidephy: Inter- and intra-specific Size Diversity of Phytoplankton

-*insidephy* is a package for modelling inter- and intraspecific size variability of phytoplankton.
+*insidephy* is a package for modelling inter- and intra-specific size variability of phytoplankton.
 The package is designed to capture the growth dynamics of phytoplankton species under common laboratory conditions, for example using batch cultures or chemostats.